Au0727/AutoLightsail/README.md

 Auto Lightsail can help you to complete the reading process by auto-clicking the next-page button *without triggering anti-bot detection*.
 Even if you come across clozes unfortunately, the script can turn to the previous page automatically in order to *conqure the anti-afk detections*.
-You can simply turn off your monitor after opening a book with the script installed(do not shut down the computer).You may also switch to another window during the **downloading** of the book(showing a progress bar) and continue using your computer.
+You can simply turn off your monitor after opening a book with the script installed(do not shut down the computer).You may also switch to another window and continue using your computer, since this script **disables the anti-switch-screen** of the site!

 #### More functions are under construction!